tinkersprojects/G-Code-Arduino-Library/README.md

-# G-Code Arduino Library (not working and no examples yet)
+# G-Code Arduino Library
-This is a library that alows any machine or robot to be controlled by G-Code
+This library is mostly woking but still working through some examples and debugging parts This is a library that alows any machine or robot to be controlled by G-Code

 #### Features